smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The EXISTS operator in SQL is a Boolean operator that tests for the existence of any rows in a subquery.
 It returns TRUE if the subquery returns at least one row, and FALSE if the subquery returns no rows.
 The EXISTS can be used with the IF, WHERE, and the ON clauses.
 The EXIST operator can also be used with the NOT operator for negation.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This document will concentrate on the ON EXISTS statement with the ON clause.
-Strangly, I cannot find any documentation with Microsoft or PostgreSQL for the usage of ON EXISTS.
+Strangely, I cannot find any documentation with Microsoft or PostgreSQL for the usage of ON EXISTS.
 Itzik Ben-Gan does mention it in passing in an article [here](https://sqlperformance.com/2019/12/t-sql-queries/null-complexities-part-1) about it's usage, and he does mention it in the [TSQL Fundamentals](https://www.amazon.com/T-SQL-Fundamentals-3rd-Itzik-Ben-Gan/dp/150930200X/ref=sr_1_1?adgrpid=1331509151302817&hvadid=83219393942729&hvbmt=be&hvdev=c&hvlocphy=66021&hvnetw=o&hvqmt=e&hvtargid=kwd-83219680138630%3Aloc-190&hydadcr=16377_10417921&keywords=t-sql+fundamentals&qid=1675204165&sr=8-1) book.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First let's look of some examples of the EXISTS.
 It is important to remember that the EXISTS clause returns TRUE or FALSE, and not a result set.